Property Line Disputes: What They Are And How To Resolve Them

 To truly understand your property lines, you’ll need to hire a land surveyor.
 They will visit your property and determine its boundaries through careful measurement.
 They use sophisticated equipment to supply you with an accurate map of your property.

 Chances are, if you or your neighbor are building an addition or constructing a building, a land survey will need to be done beforehand.
 This will help ensure that the new construction is on the right property.
+It’s important to note that whoever requests the land survey is usually the one who pays for it as well.

 With a land survey, any property line dispute can be settled.
 Land surveyors act as legal arbiters, and a land survey will hold up as evidence in court.
 This clear map of property lines can eliminate awkward or heated discussions with your neighbor.